 Defining Dependent Variables

 The dependent variable is the opposite of the independent variable.
 The variables depend on other factors that are being manipulated in an experiment.
 In most experiments, it is the dependent variable that is measured.
-One way of identifying dependent variables is remembering that their values change when the independent variables are altered.
+If trying to identify dependent variables in an experiment or for your chemistry homework, it is important to remember that their values change when the independent variables are altered.
 When reporting on a graph, the dependent variable is represented by letter Y.

 Dependent Variable Example

-As you learn about independent vs dependent variable and their applications in research, it is a great idea to also look at examples.
+As you learn about independent vs dependent variable and their applications in research, it is a great idea to also look at dependent variables examples as well.
 Here are some of them:

 Example one: A researcher is working on establishing how much time spent by learners studying helps to influence their test scores.
 In the study, the test score becomes the dependent variable.
 If you want to change the score of the learners, you change the time (the independent variable) they spend learning.